Dizziness: Light-Headedness and Vertigo

 Based on your answers, you need emergency care.

-Light-headedness usually is not a cause for concern unless it is severe, does not go away, or occurs with other symptoms such as an irregular heartbeat or fainting.
+Light-headedness usually isn't a cause for concern unless it is severe, doesn't go away, or occurs with other symptoms such as an irregular heartbeat or fainting.
 Light-headedness can lead to falls and other injuries.
 Protect yourself from injury if you feel light-headed.
 Here are some things you can do.

-- Rest.
-It is not unusual to develop light-headedness during some viral illnesses, such as a cold or the flu.
+It's not unusual to be light-headed during some viral illnesses, such as a cold or influenza (flu).
 Resting will help prevent attacks of light-headedness.

-- Do not use substances that can affect your circulation, including caffeine, tobacco, alcohol, and illegal drugs.
+Don't use substances that can affect your circulation.
+These include caffeine, tobacco, alcohol, cannabis, or other drugs.